Chunjee/graphicsearch.ahk/README.md

 ## GraphicSearch

-A fast, super powerful, and flexible screen searching library for AHK
+A lightning-fast, highly versatile, and powerful screen searching library for AutoHotkey

 ## What is it?

-> Can be thought of as an alternative to native [AHK Imagesearch](https://autohotkey.com/docs/commands/ImageSearch.htm) command.
-The native command requires saved image files, nearly identical image matching, can be difficult to troubleshoot, and performs in a relatively slow manner.
-GraphicSearch approaches searching differently.
-Think of ASCII art; GraphicSearch abstracts the screen's image into representative 0's and _'s.
-Because this is an abstraction, not a bit-for-bit comparison, it allows for faster matching and easier adjustments of fault tolerance.
-It can also check for several different graphics without recapturing the screen's image every time.
-Perhaps most useful, it can return **all** matches unlike AHK ImageSearch which only returns the first match.
+> GraphicSearch offers a powerful alternative to the native AHK [Imagesearch](https://autohotkey.com/docs/commands/ImageSearch.htm) command.
+While the native command requires saved image files, nearly exact image matching, and can be slow and difficult to troubleshoot, GraphicSearch takes a different approach.
+It abstracts the screen into a simplified representation, similar to ASCII art, using characters like 0s and _s.
+This abstraction enables faster matching, easier adjustments to fault tolerance, and more flexibility.
+Unlike AHK ImageSearch, which returns only the first match, GraphicSearch can return all matches, making it more efficient for complex searches.
+Additionally, it avoids the need to recapture the screen image for each search, improving performance when checking multiple graphics.

 ## Installation